 Introduces students to the principles of surveying and designing of removable partial denture frame works followed by the fabrication and repair of removable partial dentures.
 Students will observe fabrication procedure demonstrations and receive one-on-one instruction during part of the laboratory sessions.
-Prerequisites: successful completion of all placement tests; an interview with the program head in order to determine interest, motivation, and aptitudes in dental lab technology.
+Prerequisites: successful completion of all placement tests; an interview with program head to establish interest, motivation, and aptitudes for dental laboratory technology.
 Lecture 3 hours.
 Laboratory 9 hours.
 Total 12 hours per week.